 These are also used as an ideal base material for permeable stone patios and paths.
 In fact, in most applications they work better than sand, which is also a bunch of tiny, round particles that don’t compact well.

 Many believe that covering a planting area with decorative rock will keep weeds from growing.
 But, weeds are tough and will easily push right through a permeable pebble or gravel layer.

-Too, a thick layer of stone placed over a planting bed may raise temperatures enough to burn tender plant roots below.
-While flame weeding over stone may be possible in some situations, running a flame weeder around plants may burn and even kill your garden.
+Too, a thick layer of stone placed over a planting bed may raise temperatures.
+And that mayburn tender plant roots below.
+While flame weeding over stone may be possible , running a flame weeder around plants may burn and kill your garden.

-Should I put landscape fabric under my gravel?
+Should I put landscape fabric under my garden gravel?

 Adding a layer (or overlapping layers) of landscape fabric between your garden bed soil and a topping layer of gravel isn’t going to do you any weeding favors in the long run.
 That fabric layer will eventually pop up through the stone and look like trash flags on your garden floor.
 And, the fabric will inhibit moisture from flowing into the soil, which can stunt or kill your plants and the living eco-system within the soil itself.
 Plant roots will readily grow between overlapping layers of any fabric as they attempt to find access to moisture above ground.
 As they weave their way through the layers, roots may become kinked and otherwise caught in a messy entanglement that’s hard to later remedy.

 So, do it right in the first place.
-Skip the fabric.
+Skip the fabric, and if you’re not convinced to do so yet, consider reading this very popular post on on the subject.
 Avoid the lure of colorful round pebbles.
 Install functional paths that will weather the test of time and mulches that will encourage rather than suppress the complex life beneath your feet.